ScamSpot/scamspot_chrome-extension/README.md

-# ScamSpot
+# Instagram Spam Remover

-SpamSpot is a powerful tool designed to enhance your online safety and protect you from spam and scam comments on Instagram, particularly in the finance-related English content.
+Instagram Spam Remover is a powerful tool designed to enhance your online safety and protect you from spam and scam comments on Instagram, particularly in the finance-related English content.

 ## Related repositories